-In the preceding chapters, we have considered several prophets, and that would still be true if we were to take the traditional approach of associating individuals with that role only when their main job was that of a prophet, who were directed by the Lord to make predictions concerning the future, who heard and passed on direct messages from Him and what they said would happen, did happen.
+In the preceding chapters, we considered several prophets, and that would be largely true if we were to take the traditional approach of associating individuals with that role only when their main job was that of a prophet, who were directed by the Lord to make predictions concerning the future, who heard and passed on direct messages from Him and what they said would happen, did happen.
 Yet there is a temptation when thinking about Bible prophets to overlook these and begin with Elijah and Elisha, along with those labelled as the four major and twelve minor prophets.
 There is no question though that Elijah and Elisha fitted the bill perfectly when it came to identifying prophets.
 A lot is written about their ministries, which included prophesying and doing miracles and having direct contact with the rulers of their day, even though the detail given on their lives are limited.
-As far as this book is concerned, we will spend more time with Elijah and Elisha than with most of the other prophets, because there are many lessons, including generic ones, we can learn and many spiritual applications.
+We will give special attention to Elijah and Elisha as there are many lessons, including generic ones, we can learn and spiritual applications.

 Elijah appears on the scene without any ado or context provided, other than the dire state of the Northern kingdom and its ungodliness.
 “And Elijah the Tishbite, who was of the inhabitants of Gilead, said unto Ahab, As the Lord God of Israel liveth, before whom I stand, there shall not be dew nor rain these years, but according to my word.
 And the word of the Lord came unto him, saying, Get thee hence, and turn thee eastward, and hide thyself by the brook Cherith, that is before Jordan.
 And it shall be, that thou shalt drink of the brook; and I have commanded the ravens to feed thee there.
 So he went and did according unto the word of the Lord: for he went and dwelt by the brook Cherith, that is before Jordan.
 And the ravens brought him bread and flesh in the morning, and bread and flesh in the evening; and he drank of the brook” 1Kings 17:1-6.